Axbio/MetaCONNET/README.md

 ## Testing

-for testing purposes, you can `cd` to the test folder and execute test.sh.
-The test data is also in the test folder.
+for testing purposes, you can `cd` to the `test` folder and execute `bash test.sh`.
+The test data read : `longreads.fastq` and contigs: `contigs.fasta` are also in the test folder.